 Overall, an economically efficient bankruptcy system should have a fairly low asset exemption level, since a higher asset exemption mainly benefits well-off bankruptcy filers.
-It should also have low bankruptcy costs and a low bankruptcy punishment, since low values of these variables provide additional consumption insurance to the worst-off bankrupts.
+It should also have low bankruptcy costs and a low bankruptcy punishment, since low values of these variables provide additional consumption insurance to the worst-off debtors.
 The income exemption should be higher if debtors are more risk averse or if debtors' work effort responds more strongly to the exemption level.

-Bankruptcy policy should also be more pro-debtor if hyperbolic discounters wish to control their borrowing behavior.
-One needed reform is to cut debtors' bankruptcy costs, which could be done by requiring bankrupts to submit only one year of past tax returns rather than four or by eliminating bankruptcy lawyers' liability for false or inaccurate information that bankrupts provide.
-Another is to eliminate the special treatment of credit card debt that results from charges and cash advances obtained less than three months before filing-some of which is currently non-dischargeable.
+In general, bankruptcy policy should be more pro-debtor if hyperbolic discounters wish to control their borrowing behavior, since lenders supply less credit under a more pro-debtor bankruptcy policy.

+One needed reform is to cut debtors' bankruptcy costs, so that the worst-off debtors can afford to file.
+This could be done by cutting filing fees, reducing the amount of information that bankrupts must provide, or by eliminating bankruptcy lawyers' liability for false or inaccurate information that bankrupts provide.
+Another is to eliminate the special treatment of credit card debt that results from charges and cash advances obtained shortly before debtors file-some of which is currently nondischargeable.
 This special treatment should be eliminated since it gives lenders an inefficiently high incentive to lend to hyperbolic discounters and others who already are heavily in debt.
-Instead, all credit card debt should be treated equally and all should be discharged in bankruptcy.
+Instead, all credit card debt should be discharged in bankruptcy.

 However, bankruptcy policy in general is not very effective in reducing borrowing by hyperbolic discounters, since these debtors are likely to ignore bankruptcy law until after they are in financial distress.
 Instead, the most effective policies are likely to involve changes in credit market regulation.